Skip to content

 Your Travel Guide To The Best Of Warsaw, Poland

 Lazienki Park in Warsaw is the largest park in the city, and it belongs on every itinerary while visiting Warsaw!
-Warsaw’s largest park is located along the Royal Route and is an ideal place for family weekend strolls.
-It was originally the location of the royal baths (Lazienki in Polish means “baths”), and the park itself appeared later, in the 18th century, thanks to the efforts of King Stanislaus II August.
+Warsaw’s largest park is located along the Royal Route and ideal for family weekend strolls.
+It was initially the location of the royal baths (Lazienki in Polish means “baths”), and the park itself appeared later, in the 18th century, thanks to the efforts of King Stanislaus II August.

-On the park’s 76 hectares, there are palaces, pavilions, two greenhouses, an amphitheater, a planetarium, embankments, and monuments of national importance.
-Here you can easily spend the whole day, looking at the magnificent houses and the Lazienki Palace, examining the exhibits of the four museums, or just relaxing on the green lawns.
+On the park’s 76 hectares, there are palaces, pavilions, two greenhouses, an amphitheatre, a planetarium, dams, and monuments of national importance.
+Here, you can easily spend the whole day looking at the magnificent houses and the Lazienki Palace, examining the exhibits of the four museums, or just relaxing on the green lawns.

-Perhaps the most prominent of all monuments in the park is the one dedicated to composer Frederic Chopin.
-This Art Nouveau sculpture was started in 1907 and was not finished until 1926.
+Perhaps the most prominent monument in the park is the one dedicated to composer Frederic Chopin.
+This Art Nouveau sculpture was started in 1907 and finished in 1926.
 There are so many parks and green spaces in Warsaw that you can walk through the whole city without ever leaving them!
-Lazienki Park is undoubtedly the most beautiful one of them; it is a must-visit place in Warsaw.
+Lazienki Park is undoubtedly the most beautiful one; it is a must-visit place in Warsaw.

 Bell Tower

 The most beautiful view of Warsaw Old Town is definitely from the Bell Tower of St. Anne’s Church.
 The entrance fee is cheap, and the 150 steps to the top are not hard to climb.
 Once at the top, you will have a great panoramic view of the Old Town (the Royal Castle and, of course, the Castle Square directly below you) and large parts of Warsaw.
-The Bell Tower and especially the view is one of the most beautiful sights of Warsaw!
+The Bell Tower, especially the view, is one of the most beautiful sights in Warsaw!

 The New Town

-Warsaw not only has a charming Old Town, but the New Town (Nowe Miasto) is also something to behold!
+Warsaw has a charming Old Town, and the New Town (Nowe Miasto) is also something to behold!
 The New Town is directly adjacent to the Old Town, and the town would leave you in awe with its breathtaking buildings and sights.
 There are numerous churches and monuments in this part of Warsaw.

 St. John’s Cathedral

 The oldest church in Warsaw, St. John’s Cathedral, is thought to have been built in the early 15th century on the site of an original wooden church, after which it was rebuilt several times.
-During World War II, the church was completely destroyed, and it was later revived to its original Gothic appearance after the post-war reconstruction.
+During World War II, the church was destroyed and was later revived to its original Gothic appearance after the post-war reconstruction.

 One of the best attractions of the cathedral is the tomb made of red marble from the Renaissance period, where the ashes of the last Mazovian princes are buried.
-Going downstairs you will find the cemetery where famous Polish people are buried, among them Nobel Prize winner Henryk Sienkiewicz (1846-1916).
-St. John’s Cathedral is an interesting place in Warsaw, and it would be a waste to be in the city and not give it a visit.
+Going downstairs, you will find the cemetery where famous Polish people are buried, among them Nobel Prize winner Henryk Sienkiewicz (1846-1916).
+St. John’s Cathedral is an exciting place in Warsaw, and it would be a waste to be in the city and not visit it.

 Copernicus Science Center

-The Copernicus Science Center is Poland’s main science museum and it was opened in 2010.
-There are more than 400 interactive exhibitions spread across six sections, each dedicated to a different area – from “Roots of Civilization” to the “Light Zone”, which talks about the nature of light.
+The Copernicus Science Center is Poland’s main science museum, opened in 2010.
+It has more than 400 interactive exhibitions spread across six sections, each dedicated to a different area—from “Roots of Civilization” to the “Light Zone,” which discusses the nature of light.

 For example, the “World in Motion” zone features an entire earthquake simulation and a curious moving model showing a human skeleton behind the wheel of a bicycle.
 In the “People and Environment” zone, you can learn about urban ecosystems and construction technologies.